 Many teens report that their mother is the most significant influence in their lives.
 My case is not that different.
-My mother greatly influenced my life through the way she lived, but even more so through the way she died.
+My mother had a great influence on my life through the way she lived, but even more so through the way she died.

 My mother’s memory lives in me today.
-I am frequently reminded of her perseverance when I am exhausted and want to stop studying for an exam or stop running in a soccer game.
-When I want to give up, I envision my mom’s grace and stoicism during her painful battle, and I am filled with strength and determination to finish what I started.
+I am frequently reminded of her perseverance.
+When I am exhausted and want to stop studying for an exam or stop running in a soccer game, I remember my mom.
+When I want to give up, I envision my mom’s grace and stoicism during her painful battle.
+In those moments, I am filled with strength and determination to finish what I started.

 My mother’s illness and death has had a lasting impact on my family and me.
 We have grown much closer as a family.
 We have found some closure through each other.

 As an individual, I have grown into a mature young man.
 The trials I have lived through have tested my strength and resiliency.
 If my mother were still alive today, my goal would be to make her proud of me.
 But somehow, I know in my heart, she already is.